 Just as CPR trains people to assist an individual having a heart attack, Mental Health First Aid prepares participants to interact with a person experiencing a mental health crisis.
 Mental Health First Aiders learn a 5-step action plan that guides them through the process of reaching out and offering appropriate support.

 In just eight years Mental Health First Aid has become a full-blown movement in the United States – more than 640,000 people are certified Mental Health First Aiders and that number is growing every day.

 View some photos from the 10,000th instructor training below.

-The National Council for Behavioral Health was instrumental in bringing Mental Health First Aid to the U.S. in 2008.
+The National Council for Mental Wellbeing was instrumental in bringing Mental Health First Aid to the U.S. in 2008.
 To-date, more than 640,000 individuals have been trained.